Extremal bipartite independence number and balanced coloring: Balanced colorings of bipartite graphs

 Next, we assign a set $Q_v \subseteq Q$ of available colors to each $v \in V$.
 Let $C_v$ denote the set of all colors already used by some neighbor of $v$.
 We set $Q_v = Q \setminus C_v$.
 For each $v \in V$, we now color it independently and uniformly at random with the colors in $Q_v$ if $Q_v$ is non-empty.
 If for some $v\in V$, the set $Q_v$ of available colors is empty, then we leave the vertex $v$ uncolored.
 However, we will show that this does not happen for too many vertices in $V$.
 Denote by $V_c$ the set of all vertices in $V$ that are colored with $c$.

-\begin{claim} \ \begin{enumerate} \item W.h.p., for every pair of colors $c_1, c_2 \in Q$, we have $\left||V_{c_1}|-|V_{c_2}|\right| \le \frac{n}{\log^2 n}$. \item W.h.p., for every color $c \in Q$, we have $|V_c| \ge \left(1-\frac{100}{\e^2 \log^2 \D}\right)\frac{n}{q}$. \end{enumerate} \end{claim}
+\begin{claim} \ \begin{enumerate} \item W.h.p., for every pair of colors $c_1, c_2 \in Q$, we have $\left||V_{c_1}|-|V_{c_2}|\right| \le \frac{n}{\log n}$. \item W.h.p., for every color $c \in Q$, we have $|V_c| \ge \left(1-\frac{100}{\e^2 \log^2 \D}\right)\frac{n}{q}$. \end{enumerate} \end{claim}

 Our strategy is to finish by coloring all the uncolored vertices in $V$ and recoloring some of the vertices in $U$ and $V$ (to make the coloring balanced) by the remaining $\frac{\e \D}{2\log \D}$ colors which are not in $Q$.
-To this end, we denote by $S=S_V$ the set of all the uncolored vertices in $V$.
-If the size of $S$ is small, then we can greedily finish the coloring as demonstrated next.
+To this end, we denote by $S_V$ the set of all the uncolored vertices in $V$.